angelpolitis/Vacation-Management-API/README.md

     1. For Docker:

         ```bash
-        docker-vmapi db:init
+        docker-vmapi db:init -f
         ```

     2. For localhost:

         ```bash
-        vmapi db:init
+        vmapi db:init -f
         ```

+5. Optionally, populate the database with dummy data using:

+    1. For Docker:

+        ```bash
+        docker-vmapi db:seed
+        ```

+    2. For localhost:

+        ```bash
+        vmapi db:seed
+        ```

+    The password for every seeded user is `12345678`.

-5. Access the application in your browser at [http://localhost:8080](http://localhost:8080) and the database via PHPMyAdmin at [http://localhost:8081](http://localhost:8081) (for Docker users).
+6. Access the application in your browser at [http://localhost:8080](http://localhost:8080) and the database via PHPMyAdmin at [http://localhost:8081](http://localhost:8081) (for Docker users).

 ---